xcesco/ic_launcher_exporter/README.md

  - `mipmap-xxhdpi/ic_launcher.png`
  - `mipmap-xxxhdpi/ic_launcher.png`

-Supported version of Android Studio is 1.1.0.
+Supported version of Android Studio is 1.1.0 and above.
 For previous version consider to use Eclipse layout.